 No place to keep medals now.

-You run so fast; I will rather walk alone than run with you.
-You can join me for walking in the evening.
-But I returned by 8 pm from the office, and her walk started at 6.00.
+You run so fast; I would rather walk alone than run with you.
+You can join me for a walk in the evening.
+But I returned by 8 p.m. from the office, and her walk started at 6 a.m.

-I persisted, You can do Yoga with me on my Yoga days, i.e., Tuesday, Thursday, and Saturday.
-What will I do for the rest of the days?
+I persisted.
+You can do yoga with me on my yoga days, i.e., Tuesday, Thursday, and Saturday.
+What will I do for the rest of the day?
 She asked.
 The topic was closed then and there.

 Nor did her walking start.
 Fitness motivation is challenging if you have to make someone start.

-I didn’t like myself coming back from running and see her sitting there waiting for me to have tea.
-There are absolutely nil family activities near us.
+I didn’t like returning from running and seeing her sitting there waiting for me to have tea.
+There are absolutely no family activities near us.

 So I suggested one day again, “You rather start by doing Pranayama with me?
 She said, “I don’t like it, and I don’t want to get up so early either.”

-When I told her she shouldn’t have done so much on the first day, she got angry.
-You know they don’t like teachings from husbands.
-Later she tried Zumba and there too repeated the same mistake.
+She got angry when I told her she shouldn’t have done so much on the first day.
+You know how they feel about husbands lecturing them.
+Later she tried Zumba, and there too, repeated the same mistake.

-I was always sure that she wanted to do something as she did not like her increasing body weight.
+I was sure she wanted to do something as she did not like her increasing body weight.

-I presented her running shoes on her birthday and promised to run slower than her if she comes for running.
+On her birthday, I gave her running shoes and promised to run slower than if she came for a run.
 It was my umpteenth attempt to motivate her to exercise.

 She didn’t want me to stop running.
 You know that’s how they are.
-On the one hand, she would say stop running and then will not want me to stop.
+On the one hand, she would tell me to stop running but then refuse to let me.
 So she agreed to run with me on a couple of Sundays.